 Turning to the first major parameter of variation, a number of orthogonally distinct grammatical factors condition the availability of proxy control for our consultants.
-Many of our speakers (23 out of 37 for German; 3 out of 9 for Italian) resisted expressing proxy relations via a non-finite control dependency, preferring instead a finite 'whether'-clause, with the proxy or impersonal subject being overtly expressed.
+Some of our consultants (23 out of 37 German; 3 out of 9 Italian) disprefer a control dependency, preferring instead a finite 'whether'-clause, with the proxy or impersonal subject being overtly expressed.
 For others, proxy control was only available under the concomitant presence of an overt permission nominal in the scope of the (permission-seeking or -asking) control predicate, with some even rejecting the sentences outright when this was absent.
-An anonymous reviewer notes a further point of variation for German, having to do with whether the referent of the (silent) proxy controllee is overtly expressed in the embedding
+An anonymous reviewer notes a further point of variation for German, having to do with whether the referent of the (silent) proxy controllee is overtly expressed in the embedding clause with a 'for'-phrase, as in (25):14

-&lt;sup>12This is far from surprising, given how nuanced and delicate the judgments in question are.
+12This is far from surprising, given how nuanced and delicate the judgments in question are.
 A similar range of variation has been noted for other types of control dependency, particularly for NOC which has proven to resist categorical judgments across populations.
 White and Grano (2014) show that even in English, where there is general consensus in the literature on the availability of partial control, there is a continuum of acceptability with respect to the membership of partial control predicates.
 Pitteroff et al (2017a) illustrate that German involves even greater variation arguing that there are two routes to partial control in the language-one mediated by the properties of the control predicate, and one having to do with the properties of the embedded one.
 The variation for proxy control also cannot be dismissed as statistical "noise": our consultants are all native-speakers who performed reliably with grammatical and ungrammatical controls from our online survey and face-to-face acceptability tasks.
 The mere existence of speaker-variation for proxy control should, thus, by no means be taken to suggest that proxy control is not "real".

-&lt;sup>13Note that the possibility of a proxy OC interpretation is predicted, given that: a. the availability of proxy control under a given predicate entails that of partial control, and b. partial control itself constitutes a type of OC.
+13Note that the possibility of a proxy OC interpretation is predicted, given that: a. the availability of proxy control under a given predicate entails that of partial control, and b. partial control itself constitutes a type of OC.